 Rivara has worked on multiple studies involving gunshot wounds, gun ownership, and gun violence.
 Currently, he’s working on an intervention trial, screening patients in Harborview who come in with gunshot wounds.
 He then does case management, and sees if it will prevent recidivism (the same patient returning with more wounds, dying, or going to jail).

 “[The legislation] is unlikely to have a huge affect on gun violence because assault weapons make up a small portion of gun injuries and deaths,” Rivara said.
 “On the other hand, they’re involved in mass shootings.”

 While Rivara notes that, in the overall scheme of things, assault weapons don’t exactly account for the most amount of deaths, they seem to be used explicitly for mass shootings.

 “They don’t have any legitimate purpose in terms of hunting or self protection,” Ferguson said.
 “An assault weapon is exactly that.
 It’s something that’s meant to kill.
 It’s meant to kill a lot of people in a short period of time, and I don’t see how that has legitimate use in a civilian population.”

-Just this past weekend, a suspect opened fire in the Burlington Cascade Mall with a rifle, killing five people.
+Just this past weekend, a suspect opened fire in the Burlington Cascade Mall with a .22 calibre rifle and a high capacity magazine, killing five people.

 “The Mukilteo shooting made clear that these mass shootings with weapons like AR-15’s happen here in our home state,” Ferguson said.